analysiscenter/cardio/docs/index.rst

 About CardIO
 ============

-.. note:: CardIO is based on `Dataset <https://github.com/analysiscenter/dataset>`_.
-You might benefit from reading `its documentation <https://analysiscenter.github.io/dataset>`_.
+.. note:: CardIO is based on `Batchflow <https://github.com/analysiscenter/batchflow>`_.
+You might benefit from reading `its documentation <https://analysiscenter.github.io/batchflow>`_.
 However, it is not required, especially at the beginning.

 CardIO has three modules: :doc:`core <./modules/core>`, :doc:`models <./modules/models>` and :doc:`pipelines <./modules/pipelines>`.